Egor-Dubovik/Egor-Dubovik/README.md

 ## About me:
 * Work experience: +1 year
-* Training “Commercial Software Development — Front-end” (Itransition)
+* Training “Commercial Software Development — Front-end”
 * Completed RS School courses «JavaScript/Front-end», «React»
 * More than 30 pet-projects were done
 * More than 10000 hours spent learning web development